White Bread

 Final Word

-Here’s my take on this awesome bread maker.
-I love it, I mean, I really love it.
+Here’s my take on this excellent bread maker.
+I love it; I really love it.
 I’m so glad that a reader mentioned she bought one.
-I have big plans to teach the world how to make pizza, dinner rolls, French bread, and breadsticks using this great machine.
-I’m sure there will be other things I’ll want to make, so stay tuned.
+I have big plans to teach the world how to make pizza, dinner rolls, French bread, and breadsticks using this incredible machine.
+I’m sure there’ll be other things I’ll want to make, so stay tuned.

 I can use this machine to make bread from start to finish in about 2 hours.
-I’m not going to worry that it needs electricity.
+I won’t worry about it needing electricity.
 Mark and I live for today and stock up for tomorrow.
-This bread can be made with pennies compared to buying store-bought bread and will pay for itself within a year, depending on the amount of bread, dinner rolls, or pizza you make at home.
-Bread is so expensive, this is one more way to be self-sufficient.
+This bread can be made with pennies compared to store-bought bread and will pay for itself within a year, depending on how much bread, dinner rolls, or pizza you make at home.
+Bread is getting so expensive; this is another way to be self-sufficient and save money, too.

-I’ve been telling my readers for years that making bread is a must-have skill if you truly want to be prepared for the unexpected.
-You and your family can thrive if you have the ingredients handy to make bread, and know how it’s done.
+I’ve been telling my readers for years that mastering the art of bread making is a must-have skill if you genuinely want to be prepared for the unexpected.
+You and your family can thrive if you have the ingredients on hand and know how to make bread.
 If you’ve been reluctant to learn bread making, now is the time to jump in with both feet.
-Learn and live through most anything!
+Learn how now, and live through most anything!

 I can always make bread in a bowl.
-But until then I will enjoy making bread without hurting my fingers and hands.
-May God Bless this world, Linda
+But until then, I’ll enjoy making bread without hurting my fingers and hands.
+May God bless this world, Linda

 Similar Posts